rmittal-github/TensorRT-LLM/categorical_sampling_plugin/README_plugin.md

     --maxShapes=hidden_states:32x768 \
     --plugins=/code/tensorrt_llm/build/libcategorical_sampling_plugin.so
 ```
-The last line points TensorRT to our plugin.
+The last line tells TensorRT where to find our plugin.

 # Notes
-The plugin is built as a shared library (`*.so`).
-It appears that `trtexec` loads the library dynamically during execution but does **not** serialize it into the engine itself.
-We will need to figure out how this loading works when executing from the TRT-LLM runtime.
+The plugin is currently built as a shared library (`*.so`). `trtexec` seems to load library dynamically during execution but does **not** serialize it into the engine itself.
+We will need to figure out how this loading will work in the context of the TRT-LLM runtime.
 Options are: (1) load dynamically in TRT-LLM runtime, (2) statically link it into the TRT-LLM runtime, (3) serialize it into the engine itself (`trtexec` has an option `--setPluginsToSerialize` which seems related).